Ohio State not “the very best” in racial diversity, continues to improve

 “We’re not the very best,” said university spokesman Chris Davey.
 “We’re certainly not where we want to be, but increasingly we’ve done better and better against our goals and our peer institutions.”

 Within the entire engineering department in 2014 there was only one reported black professor, one documented professor registered with two or more ethnicities and nine Hispanic professors.
 The department was home to 215 professors.
-The three demographics combined composed only 5 percent of the engineering faculty.

 At that time, 60 percent of professors were white and 24 percent were Asian.